Most Recent Wave Questions - Parental Educational Expectations

 Yes or at least not very helpful.
 For the very small number of non-resident children we will provide the identifier, pedchpid, which is equivalent of pidp.
 Thanks for making us aware of this issue.

-#5 Updated by Samuel Kapon about 7 years ago
+#5 Updated by Samuel Kapon over 7 years ago

 Ok thank you very much.